turingschool/curriculum/source/projects/ruby_in_100_minutes.markdown

 ### Return Value

-In Ruby, every time you call a method you get a value back.
+In Ruby, every time you call a method, you get a value back.
 By default, a Ruby method returns the value of the last expression it evaluated.

 #### Adding `favorite_number`